Planning A Trip To Banff

-If you’re looking for some help to plan your trip to Banff you’ve come to the right place.
+If you’re looking for some help in planning a trip to Banff or the Canadian Rockies you’ve come to the right place.
 Natasha and I have been writing about travel for the last decade and we were nomadic for five of those years living out of a suitcase.
 In 2018, we felt we had enough and decided to settle down in one of the most beautiful places on earth, The Canadian Rockies.

 Now we live in Canmore and spend as much time as possible exploring the mountains surrounding us.
-We truly think this is one of the prettiest areas in the world and a perfect place for an outdoor vacation.
+We believe this is one of the most beautiful regions in the world and a perfect place for an outdoor vacation.
 Our aim is to help you get the most out of your trip to Banff National Park and the surrounding areas.

 How To Get To Banff?

-How to get from Calgary to Banff?
-The international airport of Calgary serves as a great gateway to the Canadian Rockies so many find this is where their trip to the region starts.
 It’s a journey that starts in the prairies of Calgary before taking off for the Bow Valley and the high soaring peaks of the Canadian Rockies.
-With its close proximity this might be the easiest part to plan for a trip to Banff.
+With Calgary’s close proximity to the Rockies, it may be the easiest part to plan for a trip to Banff.

 Pick The Season